Parik27/mem_edit/README.md

 * typing (for type annotations)

-Install with pip, from pypi (preferred):
+Install with pip, from PyPI (preferred):
 ```bash
 pip install mem_edit
 ```